 Search by key

-To search by key, declare p node reference to the head.
-Then we use a do while loop.
-First compare the node’s data with the key.
+To search by key, declare the p node reference to the head.
+Then we use a do-while loop.
+First, compare the node’s data with the key.
 If they are equal, the method can return the node.
 If not equal, move the reference to the next node.
-Repeat until we find the node with value the same as the key.
-If no node is found when reach the head node, return null.
+Repeat until we find the node with a value the same as the key.
+If no node is found when reaches the head node, return null.

-Since Python doesn’t support do while loop, we use while loop.
+Since Python doesn’t support a do-while loop, we use a while loop.
 At the end of each iteration, we check whether the p node reaches the head.

 Java